yoshitsugu/zen_to_i/README.md

 ```

 Also, you can implicitly overwrite `to_i` method by `require "zen_to_i/string_ext"`.
-Of course it is dangerous, Please be very careful.
+Of course it is very dangerous.
+Please be careful to use it.

 ```ruby
 require "zen_to_i/string_ext"